VirtusLab/git-machete/README.md

 ## Contributions

 Contributions are welcome!
 See [contributing guidelines](CONTRIBUTING.md) for details.
-Help would be especially appreciated with Python code style and refactoring - so far more focus has been put on features, documentation and automating the distribution.
+Help would be especially appreciated with Python code style and refactoring &mdash;
+so far more focus has been put on features, documentation and automating the distribution.